 Andrew F. Lang

 Prof. Lang serves on the Executive Council of the Society of Civil War Historians (SCWH), the field’s flagship professional organization.
-He also sits on advisory boards of the John L. Nau III Center for Civil War History (University of Virginia) and the American Civil War Museum (Richmond, Virginia).
-Since 2020, he has served on the editorial board of the Journal of the Civil War Era, the discipline’s leading journal.
+He also sits on advisory boards of the John L. Nau III Center for Civil War History (University of Virginia); the American Civil War Museum (Richmond, Virginia); and the Ulysses S. Grant Presidential Library.

 He is at present working on two book-length projects.
 The first is an intellectual biography of Abraham Lincoln’s concept of Union and philosophy of history.
-The project places Lincoln within the context of his times to demonstrate how he crafted a narrative of American nationalism amid a contentious contemporary dialogue on the nature of national life.
-The second is tentatively titled, “Lincoln’s Protégé: Ulysses S. Grant and the New Birth of Freedom,” which explores how Grant channeled Lincoln’s nationalist legacy during the tumult of Reconstruction.
+The project explores how Lincoln crafted a narrative of American nationalism amid a contentious contemporary dialogue on the nature of national life.
+The second is tentatively titled, “Lincoln’s Protégé: Ulysses S. Grant and the New Birth of Freedom,” which explores how Grant channeled Lincoln’s nationalist legacy during the Reconstruction era.
 The project is based on the keynote address that Prof. Lang delivered at the U. S. Grant Bicentennial Commemoration in March 2022.

 - Ph.D.
 (2013); M.A.
 (2010): Rice University, (History).